VVizard22/Asteroids/README.md

 Those are the most interesting things I did on this project, most of the other things I did where some basic setup and things like detecting things on OnTriggerEnter2D, etc.

+Libraries Used:
+- Unity's new Input System
+- DoTween
+- Universal RP
+- TextMeshPro